erikdubois/AntergosGnome/README.md

 #1.
 Installation of the ANTERGOS system

-Download the iso and burn it on a cd or use a usb.
+Download the iso and burn it on a cd or use an usb.

 USB